sergodeeva/sergodeeva.github.io/_posts/2019-06-13-dockerizing-next-js-application.md

 docker run -d -p 3000:3000 my_app:latest
 ```

 After that your application will be available at localhost:3000.
 Easy, right?

 ## A few useful Docker commands

-To wrap it up, here are a few Docker commands that I found useful during setup:
+To wrap it up, here are few Docker commands that I found useful during setup:

 ```
 docker ps # to see a list of running containers